caiquearaujo/gitmit/README.md

    ```
 2. The configuration file will be created at `~/.config/gitmit/config.ini`.
 Edit it with your preferred text editor.

+> The configuration file will be written with `600` permissions, so it will be readable only by the current user.

 ### Configuration Options

 #### Models Section